 Impact of Low Power Mode

-While in low power mode, the MR will disable its Air Marshal radio as well as one out of three transmit streams on the 2.4 GHz band (leaving two transmit streams still operating).
+While in low power mode, the MR will disable its Air Marshal radio as well as some of its transmit streams on the 2.4 GHz band.
 Despite being in low power mode, the device can still supply full 802.11ac capabilities.

 Models with a dedicated scanning radio, such as the MR18/32/34/42/52/53/84, don't generate channel_scan events.
 They rely on the scanning radio to get the neighbor and channel utilization report on an ongoing basis.